 This led to a successful but accidental career in digital design.
 During her time working as a freelance Graphic Designer and Commercial Artist in Central London she worked for many global brands including Virgin and the BBC.

-Ellie is married to the grandson of Harold Leger, who was a World renowned Art Dealer, dealing through The Leger Galleries, established in 1892 see History… Hence they both have a keen eye for art and design and have been running a Design Studio together since 2008. www.studiokudos.co.uk
+Ellie is married to the grandson of Harold Leger, who was a World renowned Art Dealer and owner of The Leger Galleries, established in 1892 see History… Hence they both have a keen eye for art and design and have been running a Design Studio together since 2008. www.studiokudos.co.uk

 Her true love, since childhood, has always been paint, to paint and anything to do with paint!
 Ellie was born into a very artistic family so it was inevitable that she would eventually return to her career as an artist.